 - Give choices: Instead of telling members what you’re planning, ask them what they’d like to see planned.
 A simple interest poll can provide a considerable boost in attendees.

 - Build anticipation: Plan some email reminders leading to the event, so everyone has a chance to mark their calendars.
 A good CRM will allow you to easily plan this out ahead of time.

 - Let them capture the moment: A photo backdrop and some props can give your attendees an opportunity to make some memories.
 Just remember to hang a sign that lists your social tags nearby.

 Live events are only successful if your members show up.
 Track registration vs. attendance and member attendance over time to see if you’re motivating your members to get involved IRL.

 Email marketing offers a fast (and cheap!) method of keeping in contact with your members.
 After all, 91% of all US consumers check their email daily.

 Make sure your emails stand out from the rest by keeping them creative, consistent, and personal.
 Here’s how to do it:

-Send newsletters out on a quarterly or monthly basis to let your members know what your organization has been up to.
-Remember to keep it interesting—feature a member, include relevant information about your organization, or even include some behind the scenes pics!
+- Start a newsletter: Send newsletters out on a quarterly or monthly basis to let your members know what your organization has been up to.
+Remember to keep it interesting—feature a member, include relevant information about your organization, or even include some behind-the-scenes pics!